 G4S is the biggest security company in the world.
+In April 2021, US-based corporation Allied Universal acquired G4S in a $5.2 billion deal.
 It runs Israel’s central training academy for its police forces.
 These Israeli forces are the main state organs tasked with the brutally violent repression of Palestinians opposing Israel’s military occupation and human rights violations and are widely denounced for their systematic use of torture and other illegal practices.
 The StopG4S campaign pressures the company to end its involvement in Israeli human rights violations.

 StopG4S has already been successful in pressuring the company to abandon its deals with the Israeli prison service.
 In December 2016, and under BDS campaign pressure, G4S sold its Israeli subsidiary to the Israeli equity fund FIMI.

 G4S: Securing Israeli Apartheid

 G4S holds 50% of Policity Ltd., the company contracted by the Israeli police to build and operate Israel’s National Police Academy.
 The Israeli police, the Ministry of Finance and the Ministry of Public Security are overseeing the implementation.
 Policity is as well responsible over part of the training imparted there.